QuackersCoder/Plantuino/README.md

 # Plantuino

-A sketch to monitor your plants and hear the music within
+A sketch to monitor your plants and hear the music within...

+a work in progress..